by Michael Botur

-He’s supposed to be rooted to a job selling water purification filters with Love Springs Eternal, letting silver customers know the council’s poisonously high levels of calcite won’t come into their glass of water so long as they invest in the right purification system, with a basic setup starting at $4999.
-I thought Wayne was doing alright at his job, going around the retirement villages knocking on doors, asking for a glass of water, spitting it out cause it’s poison, the whole song and dance, but it seems like Wayne’s got a new business venture he’s brought me here to announce.
+He’s supposed to be committed to a job selling water purification filters with Love Springs Eternal, letting customers know the council’s poisonously high levels of calcite won’t come into their glass of water so long as they invest in the right purifying-y system, with a basic setup starting at $4999.
+I thought Wayne was doing alright at his job, going around the retirement villages knocking on doors, asking for a glass of water, spitting it into the bushes, saying it’s poison, he was getting decent commission for his sales but it seems like Wayne’s got a new business venture he’s brought me here to announce.

 ‘Did you have to pay for the card thing or…?’

-Wayne slides a pamphlet across the table for me and drums his fingers on the tabletop to indicate I oughta hurry the fuck up.
-The pamphlet says Diner’s Club gives us free access to over 800 airport lounges worldwide, plus exclusive offers, advance notifications of concert tickets, exclusive discounts on spas and makeovers, plus we can withdraw cash advances at any Westpac money machine.
+Wayne slides a pamphlet across the table and drums his fingers on the tabletop to indicate I oughta hurry up and read it.
+The pamphlet says Diner’s Club gives us free access to over 800 airport lounges worldwide, plus advance notifications of concert tickets, exclusive discounts on spas and makeovers, plus we can withdraw cash advances at any Westpac money machine.

 I’m nervous and I don’t want to take my jacket off, at first, but Wayne says the secret to getting ahead in life is looking the part.
-I shrug out of my Swanndri and a waiter wrestles me for it, hanging it on a coat tree.
-Our table is warm and glowing cause Wayne’s demanded they put a candle on it.
-Once again, people stare at my boy’s swagger.
+I shrug out of it and a waiter wrestles me for it, hanging it on a coat tree.

 I spot Marcel the waiter pausing on the lip of the kitchen and unfurling the note to check if it’s real.
 If it is, it can only mean….